 [Your name]

-Instead, you can use the email as an opportunity to show them your product’s USP and highlight your customer’s achievements since they made the switch to your company.
+Use the email as an opportunity to show them your product’s unique selling points and highlight a customer’s achievements since they made the switch to your company.

 This email is all about driving the message home that your product gets the job done: